 Most electronic journals are available by subscription.
 UK libraries subscribe on behalf of their users.
 Thus, you may access full-text only as an authorised user affiliated with a subscribed institution.
 Access is often regulated by IP address so if you link from a computer within a subscribed institution, you can link directly to full text but if you try to link from SUNCAT to full text from any other computer (e.g. at home), you may require a password, or access may be denied.
 There are also some free or open access electronic journals available on SUNCAT which everyone can access.

-SUNCAT contains records from over 70 libraries and therefore contains more than one record for many serial titles.
+SUNCAT contains records from nearly 100 libraries and therefore contains more than one record for many serial titles.
 SUNCAT aims to deduplicate records for the same title so that only one record appears for each, with all the libraries holding that title listed underneath the bibliographic record.
 However, it is not always possible to achieve perfect deduplication, largely due to the brevity of the data in some of the records supplied to SUNCAT.
 Therefore, a results list will commonly contain a number of records for the same serial title and each of these may have one or more library's holdings attached so it is necessary to look at each of these records to establish all the available holdings for that title in SUNCAT.